mheap/nexmo-developer/_documentation/en/messaging/sms/code-snippets/delivery-receipts.md

 ## Configure the webhook endpoint in your Vonage Dashboard

-So that Nexmo knows how to access your webhook, you must configure it in your Nexmo account.
+So that Vonage knows how to access your webhook, you must configure it in your Vonage account.

 In the code snippets, the webhook is located at `/webhooks/delivery-receipt`.
 If you are using Ngrok, the webhook you need to configure in your [Vonage Dashboard API Settings page](https://dashboard.nexmo.com/settings) is of the form `https://demo.ngrok.io/webhooks/delivery-receipt`.
 Replace `demo` with the subdomain provided by Ngrok and enter your endpoint in the field labeled **Webhook URL for Delivery Receipts**: